armbian/documentation/docs/User-Guide_Getting-Started.md

 For each board we usually provide:

-- one CLI server image with Debian Buster userspace
+- one CLI server image with Debian Bullseye userspace
-- one CLI server image with Ubuntu Focal userspace
+- one CLI server image with Ubuntu Jammy userspace
-- one desktop image with Ubuntu Focal userspace **or** Debian Buster userspace
+- one desktop image with Ubuntu Jammy userspace **or** Debian Bullseye userspace

 Other unsupported builds may also be available (like Debian Stretch/Bullseye or Ubuntu Disco/Eoan/Hirsute).